holderbaum-io/think-about-website/pages/blog/log-inspection.md

 * When are the traffic peaks
 * Where are people coming from (e.g. Twitter or Xing)
 * How frequently are pages visited beside the landing page

-All those questions can either be answered by spying on individuals or by simply analyzing the server statistics.

 All those questions can be answered without spying on individual user sessions and instead simply analyzing the webserver logs.
 With this approach, we can not